High order three part split symplectic integrators: Efficient techniques for the long time simulation of the disordered discrete nonlinear Schroedinger equation: Numerical Results

-Results obtained by the second order SIs ABC$^2$, SS$^2$ and SIFT$^2$ and the non--symplectic integrator DOP853 are presented in Fig.~\ref{2o}.
-These integration methods correctly describe the system's dynamical evolution since for all of them the wave packet's $m_2$ shows practically the same behavior (Fig.~\ref{2o}a).
-The time steps $\tau$ of the three SIs were chosen so that all of them keep the relative energy error practically constant at $E_r\approx10^{-5}$ (Fig.~\ref{2o}b).
-Since we are interested in the accurate long time integration of the DNLS model we use $\delta=10^{-16}$ for the implementation of the DOP853 integrator.
+Results obtained by the second order SIs ABC$^2$, SS$^2$ and SIFT$^2$ and the non--symplectic integrator DOP853 are presented in Fig.~\ref{f1}.
+These integration methods correctly describe the system's dynamical evolution since for all of them the wave packet's $m_2$ shows practically the same behavior (Fig.~\ref{f1}a).
+The time steps $\tau$ of the three SIs were chosen so that all of them keep the relative energy error practically constant at $E_r\approx10^{-5}$ (Fig.~\ref{f1}b).
+Since we are interested in the accurate long time integration of the DDNLS model we use $\delta=10^{-16}$ for the implementation of the DOP853 integrator.
 For $t\approx 10^8$ (which can be considered as a typical final integration time for long time simulations), this choice results practically in the same energy error obtained by all other tested integrators.
-From Fig.~\ref{2o}c we see that the relative norm error $S_r$ increases for all used methods, exhibiting larger values yet lower increase rates, for the ABC$^2$ and SS$^2$ SIs.
+From Fig.~\ref{f1}c we see that the relative norm error $S_r$ increases for all used methods, exhibiting larger values yet lower increase rates, for the ABC$^2$ and SS$^2$ SIs.
 Nevertheless, our results indicate that all methods can keep $S_r$ to acceptable levels (e.g.~$S_r \lesssim 10^{-2}$), even for long time integrations.
-From Fig.~\ref{2o}d we see that the SIFT$^2$ integration scheme is the most efficient one with respect to the CPU time needed for obtaining the results of Fig.~\ref{2o}.
+It is worth noting that the Fourier transforms used by the SIFT$^2$ scheme for the integration of the $\mathcal{B}$ part of (\ref{HDDNLS}) preserve the norm $S$ (see appendix of \cite{SKKF09} for more details).
+For this reason the corresponding relative error $S_r$ attains smaller values than for the ABC$^2$ and SS$^2$ integrators (Fig.~\ref{f1}c).
+From Fig.~\ref{f1}d we see that the SIFT$^2$ integration scheme is the most efficient one with respect to the CPU time needed for obtaining the results of Fig.~\ref{f1}.